Skip to content

 History

-The hall is a Grade I listed building and has been the seat of the Tempest Baronets for 900 years and, although the baronetcy is extinct, it is still run by a direct descendant of the Tempest family.
+The hall is a Grade I listed building and has been the seat of the Tempest Baronets for 900 years and, although the baronetcy is extinct, the estate is still run by a direct descendant of the Tempest family.
 A 14th-century document records the acquisition of a house, watermill and part of the manor of Broughton by Sir John Tempest.
 The oldest parts of the current building date to 1597, and it was altered in 1755.
 The pedimented end wings were added to the main structure for Stephen Tempest, 1809 11, to designs by William Atkinson.
 Sir Charles Tempest, Bt.
-(1794–1865) refaced the north front in golden Kendal stone and added a portico, 1838 41, to designs by George Webster, an architect of the…
+(1794–1865) refaced the north front in golden Kendal stone and added a portico, 1838 41, to designs by George Webster, an architect of…

 Architecture